Jackson-ZhuoranZhang/Jackson-ZhuoranZhang.github.io/contents/home.md

 (4) Advancing coupled K–Ca and Rb–Sr chronometry in muscovite using ion microprobe techniques.
 I am also involved in the study of the Chang'e-6 returned samples.

 Outside of research, I enjoy science fiction and daydreaming in my spare time.
 I'm a huge fan of Isaac Asimov, particularly his *Galactic Empire*, *Foundation*, and *Robot* series.
 I'm also a cyclist with an aerodynamic road bike, and I go waltz dancing every two weeks.
-Like many who grew up in my generation, I also enjoy video games — especially first-person shooters such as Overwatch.
+Like many who grew up in my generation, I enjoy video games as well — especially first-person shooters such as Overwatch.

 #### <strong>News</strong>
 #### *Oct 17, 2025*<br>